Welcome to the Dust Deposition on Snow section of SDSG

 What are the dust events?

 Dust deposition on the mountains of Colorado has received growing attention over the past several years.
-While these events are not a new phenomenon, they have only been extensively studied for the past 6-7 years.
+While these events are not new occurrences, they have only been extensively studied for the past 20+ years.
 The issue is large plumes of dust that are carried predominantly from the Colorado Plateau region, an area spanning the Four Corners region of the western United States, and deposited onto the mountain ranges throughout the state.

 While the origins of the dust storms have been determined, the exact cause or causes have not been scientifically identified.
 These dust events not only cause a decrease in the aesthetically pleasing views of the Colorado landscape, but they have distressing implications to the ecosystems, economies, and social aspects of the affected areas.